Leadership Team

 Jesslyn received her Master of Public Policy degree from the Luskin School of Public Affairs with a certificate in International Institutions and Policies.
 She studied Human Rights Education at Vassar College, where she received her B.A..

-Nehali Vishwanath, Policy Analyst
+Nehali Vishwanath, Senior Policy Analyst

-Nehali Vishwanath is a Policy Analyst at NICJR.
+Nehali Vishwanath is a Senior Policy Analyst at NICJR. .
 In this role, she manages the Youth Data and Intervention Initiative, an innovative project that focuses on identifying and addressing risk factors for gun violence among youth.
 She also conducts data analysis and develops reports in support of other NICJR research projects that uplift community-based interventions and policies within criminal justice reform, juvenile justice, and violence reduction.

 Before coming to NICJR, Nehali was a Public Affairs Analyst at Becton Dickinson (BD) on their Government Affairs team.
 While at BD, she developed policy surrounding healthcare safety and technology, maintained their internal communications network, and helped foster a working relationship with government officials.